plotly/falcon/NEW_CONNECTION.md

 1. Add an entry in DIALECTS
 2. Add an entry in SQL_DIALECTS_USING_EDITOR
 3. Add an entry under CONNECTION_CONFIG
+4. Add the location of the logo in
+5. Add the preview query in the PREVIEW_QUERY section
+6. Add an entry in the SAMPLE_DBS

 ## Updating the Tab.react.js